software-mansion/react-native-gesture-handler/README.md

 ## Examples

 If you want to play with the API but don't feel like trying it on a real app, you can run the example project.
 Clone the repo, go to the `Example/` folder and run:

 ```bash
   yarn install
 ```

+If you are running on ios, run `pod install` in the ios folder

+Run `yarn start` to start the metro bundler

-Then run `react-native run-android` or `react-native run-ios` (depending on which platform you want to run the example app on).
+Run `react-native run-android` or `react-native run-ios` (depending on which platform you want to run the example app on).

 You will need to have an Android or iOS device or emulator connected as well as `react-native-cli` package installed globally.